benmarwick/onboarding-reproducible-compendia/policies.md

 ### Role of the DataONE leadership team

 Compendium authors will continue to maintain and develop their software after acceptance into DataONE.
-Unless explicitly added as collaborators, the DataONE team will not interfere much with day to day operations.
+Unless explicitly added as collaborators, the DataONE team will not interfere with day to day operations.

 ### Ownership of compendium